MISSION

 <FORBIDDEN>

-- Merging the PR (user decides when to merge)
+- Merging the PR (user decides when to merge — no session-level autonomy directive overrides this)

 - Hardcoding or assuming a bot name without reading config